 “Being liked vs. being respected is a very difficult piece to accept when you step into management.”

-Finally, I’d like to share with you a quick video where Jim Burrell, Enterprise’s Senior Vice President of European Operations offers a bit more insight on the leadership programme and opportunities within Enterprise.
+Finally, I’d like to share with you a quick video where Jim Burrell, Enterprise’s Senior Vice President of European Operations offers a bit more insight into the leadership programme and opportunities within Enterprise.

 Next time, I’ll talk more about leadership qualities and how they impact the social impact businesses make – and the value they bring beyond the bottom line.